leogdion/SwiftBuilder/README.md

 ## Requirements

-- Swift 5.9+
+- Swift 6.1+
 - macOS 13.0+

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - [see the LICENSE file for details.](LICENSE)